-All told, products John has personally designed and branded have raised $973,000 on Kickstarter.
+All told, products John has personally designed and branded have raised $973,000 on Kickstarter alone.

-In 2015, John and his partner Daniel (Software Engineer, ex-GE Healthcare) envisioned, designed and launched Vervid, a mobile video platform catered exclusively to videos shot with mobile phones held upright (i.e., “Vertical Videos.”)
-Vervid, a venture-backed startup, has been featured in over 30 countries as a “Best New App” in the Apple App Store.
+In 2015, John and his husband Daniel (Software Engineer, ex-GE Healthcare, currently Mercedes-Benz) envisioned, designed and launched Vervid, a mobile video platform catered exclusively to videos shot with mobile phones held upright (i.e., “Vertical Videos.”)
+Vervid, a venture-backed startup, has been featured in over 30 countries as the #2 “Best New App” in the Apple App Store.

 Watch John’s on-camera interview with TechCrunch TV, filmed in San Francisco at the TechCrunch Headquarters in July, 2015.